-Surveillance-related laws recognize that companies have a right to protect their legitimate interests.
+Surveillance-related laws recognise that companies have a right to protect their legitimate interests.
 What are these legitimate interests that one could protect through video surveillance?

 CCTV cameras have been deployed in a very diverse range of working environments, from small offices to busy industrial floors.
 And the reasons are more specific and, surprisingly enough, more diverse than “security”.